 - Hard work prevailing isn’t just something from Hollywood, it actually happens!
 Watching some of the games over the course of the tournament, it became very obvious as to who “should” win particular matchups.
 However, in a number of cases, the “underdog” showed that hard work and perseverance can win out over a more “talented” opponent.
 Teamwork, effort, and fundamentals became more than buzz-words, they became rallying cries and motivation!
 As educators, how can we transfer that attitude into the classroom?

 - Attitude is everything!
 The last time we hosted CAISSA I was blown away by the effort and dedication of our JV girls Volleyball team as they battled against all the varsity squads.
 Once again, the JV teams have impressed beyond my imagination.
-The girls soccer team has been competitive and fought hard against every opponent they’ve faced, never hanging their heads or giving up.
-Our boys on the basketball court have faced, whether fairly or not, the best that each of the varsity teams have had to offer.
+The girls soccer team has been competitive and fought hard against every opponent they’ve faced, never hanging their heads or giving up despite facing tough varsity level competition.
+Our JV boys on the basketball court have faced, whether fairly or not, the best that each of the varsity teams have had to offer.
 Whether a tough opponent, a bad shooting day, or injured teammates, our JV athletes have fought through and left every ounce of energy on the court/field.

 CAISSA has been a nice interlude for our community.
 The positive atmosphere of support and hard work from our athletes and community has been wonderful to see.
 It’s not all about academics when it comes to school, CAISSA was a nice reminder of that fact.
 We’re helping transform young adults into adults, that extends well beyond the books!!